 1. Start With A Pause

-I tried a bold experiment once when I was working on improving my public speaking skills, before I became a speaker coach and communication consultant.
+I tried a bold experiment once when I was working on improving my public speaking skills, before I became an executive public speaking coach and communication consultant.
 I arrived front and centre in the room and stood, silent, wile remaining eye contact with various people in the room.

 I remained quiet and kept my body language unrevealing of my aims for a (seemingly very long) minute.